 We perform a quantitative EEG before modulation treatment starts in order to determine exactly the frequency of your brain.

-Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however MeRTSM is more evolved.
-Our MeRTSM is highly individualized as to frequency and location based on an initial thorough testing and evaluation.
+Most TMS treatments are used to deliver stimulation to one area of the brain at a fixed frequency for all patients, however, MeRTSM is more evolved.
+Our MeRTSM is highly individualized as to frequency and location based on initial thorough testing and evaluation.
 This customized, scientific approach is unique to each patient.

 The patient’s initial testings are analyzed very carefully as to the brain’s pattern of function and activity.
-Through this detailed analysis we are able to determine the correct neural synchronization.
+Through this detailed analysis, we are able to determine the correct neural synchronization.
 This information is then used to devise a highly personalized protocol for each patient, with the purpose of encouraging improved brain communication.
 Our patients have reported significant clinical improvements after going through treatment.*

-Treatment for after-effects of stroke usually lasts 4-6 weeks with possible follow up at varying intervals.
+Treatment for after-effects of stroke usually lasts 4-6 weeks with possible follow-up at varying intervals.
 This treatment can also be done alongside other stroke therapies, or after rehabilitation therapies are completed.
 Appointments are 30-45 minutes in length, Monday through Friday.
-Generally patients report that they feel improvements even in the first few weeks.*
+Generally, patients report that they feel improvements even in the first few weeks.*

 Brain Treatment Center Dallas

 Contact our New Patient Coordinator for more Information

 When many patients come to see us, they have lost hope as they don’t see any light at the end of the tunnel.
 It’s rewarding as a practitioner to be able to help so many people realize a much better “normal” and a greatly improved quality of life.

 If you have questions or would like to discuss our Treatment Protocols, we offer a Free Consultation by phone.
 Our New Patient Coordinator will take the time to listen and explain.
 She is able to answer most questions and discuss our protocols, scheduling, fees, and other information.
 She is happy to assist you in any way she can.